 The Christian Holy Week Observance: A Misunderstood Religious Celebration?

-The Baptists and other Christian denominations don’t make the Holy Week as a biblical ordinance to observe.
+Baptists and other Christian denominations don’t make the Holy Week a biblical ordinance to observe.
 One reason is that real Christians make the essence of the Holy Week the core foundation of their faith.
 It is the entire Gospel (1 Cor.
 15:1-4) that Christ died and rose again.
-We don’t take the Holy Week as a once a year observance but rather the daily content in our meditation—that Christ died and rose again for me to live forever in heaven!
+We don’t take the Holy Week as a once-a-year observance but rather the daily content in our meditation—that Christ died and rose again for me to live forever in heaven!

 A few ultra-fanatical men would volunteer to be crucified every Holy Week in the Philippines to allegedly “nail their sins.”
 Such a practice happens for lack of knowledge of the Scriptures.
 Christ said in John 19:30: “It is finished.”
 A fake copy of what our Lord did is just Satanic, Satan being the number one glory-grabber.
-Observe Isaiah 42:8:
+Concerning God’s jealous nature, observe Isaiah 42:8:

 The Christian Holy Week observance is Not Fasting or Week of Mourning